 Antarctica Marathon and Half Marathon

-The 15th Antarctica Marathon & Half Marathon is scheduled for March 9, 2014.
+The 16th Antarctica Marathon & Half Marathon presented by Virbram and New Balance is scheduled for March 9, 2015.
 While exploring this most pristine corner of the planet, you will come face-to-face with Antarctic gems such as icebergs, penguins, seals and whales.
 Historians and scientists will provide lectures on board ship and wildlife excursions during landings in remote areas among seal colonies and penguin rookeries and at research bases.

-Due to the incredible popularity of this event, we are already sold out for 2014, 2015, and 2016.
-We are still accepting deposits for the waiting list for 2014, 2015, 2016 and confirming space for 2017.
+Due to the incredible popularity of this event, we are already sold out for 2016 and 2017.
+We are still accepting deposits for the waiting list for 2016 and 2017 and confirming space for 2018.
 A completed booking form and a deposit of $300 per person must be mailed to request reservations.